Constructing the extended Haagerup planar algebra

-Note that while this theorem motivated our work here, you needn't worry about its unpublished status.
-It assures us that if we believe in the existence of the extended Haagerup subfactor, we will with sufficient perseverance inevitably find it as a subalgebra of the graph planar algebra, and indeed this paper is the result of that perseverance.
-On the other hand, nothing in this paper logically depends on the result.
+This theorem assures us that if we believe in the existence of the extended Haagerup subfactor, and have enough perseverance, we will inevitably find it as a subalgebra of the graph planar algebra.
+Indeed, this paper is the result of such perseverance.
+On the other hand, nothing is this paper logically depends on the above theorem.